 - Once approved AISP and CBPII can make continued requests for access until you cancel such requests.
 You must re-authorise an AISP access to your account every 90 days.
 If you or your joint Account Holder wants to stop sharing information with an AISP or CBPII, you must contact the AISP or CBPII to indicate your wishes to do so.

-- We or the insurer may request information relating to your health for underwriting and claims administration purposes.
+- We or the insurer may request information relating to your health or criminal conviction data for underwriting and claims administration purposes.

 - If you make a claim, any information you give us, or to the insurer, may be put onto a register of claims and shared with other parties to prevent fraudulent claims.
 A list of the participants is available from the insurer.